tsgautier/node-majic/README.md

 Since package naming conventions allow characters that are not allowed in javascript variable naming syntax, majic will automatically convert illegal characters to the underscore ('_') character.

-Nn the above example, some-package would be available to your modules as "some_package".
+In the above example, some-package would be available to your modules as "some_package".

 #### Automajic aliases

-Majic will automajically alias common libraries for you.  the common aliases are listed below
+Majic will automajically alias common libraries for you.  the common aliases are listed below:

 * bluebird: 'q'
 * underscore: '_'